-MacBook Repairs required in Perth?
+MacBook Repair required in Perth?
 Is your MacBook not starting or behaving poorly?

-The IT Guys specialise in repairing all Apple Computers including Macbook in Perth and Western Australia, with all repairs carried out by Apple Certified Technicians.
+The IT Guys specialise in Macbook Repair and all Apple Computers including Macbook and iMac, in Perth and Western Australia, with all repairs carried out by Apple Certified Technicians.

 We do not repair iPhones, iPads, iPods or iWatches but can assist you with setting them up (configuration), re-installing, updating, connecting to iCloud etc.